CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router ospf timers lsa min-arrival

-Configures the
+Configures the minimum interval for accepting the same LSA.
 You can specify a value between 0 and 600000.

 ### Command Syntax